 There are countless things that we love about the Karcher Window Vac.

 From the fact that it speeds up the mundane task of cleaning windows (by up to 300%!) while making it easier to get that all-important streak-free finish, to its ability to just as quickly tackle other tasks such as drying up condensation or cleaning up spills – it’s a true all-rounder.

 You can rest assured that you won’t just be investing in the latest gimmick either by purchasing a Window Vac.

-Karcher pioneered the window vacuum concept over a decade ago, and with several revisions since, as well as over 15+ million satisfied customers to-date, you can be sure that you’re buying into something that has been genuinely tried, tested, and approved.
+Karcher, perhaps better known for pressure washers, pioneered the window vacuum concept over a decade ago.
+With several revisions since, as well as over 15+ million satisfied customers to-date, you can be sure that you’re buying into something that has been genuinely tried, tested, and approved.